stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 * Enumeration values are represented here as a `long` value which might seem surprising since C/C++ enumerations are sized to a native `int` (or shorter).
 This reason for this will become clear shortly.

-Finally the parser delegates to the generator:
+Finally the parser delegates to a generator:

 ```java
 private void parse(IASTEnumerationSpecifier enumeration) {